SHARE THIS ARTICLE

 It’s important to know that there are two types of Cyber Liability Insurance: first-party and third-party.
 As a business, you’ll want both.

-Your business needs Cyber Liability Insurance if you:
+Your business cyber liability insurance if you:

-It’s hard to think of a business that wouldn’t need any type of cyber protection because every business that relies on computer systems or client data benefits from this coverage.
-It’s always best to have the most comprehensive protection in place for these reasons and because you just never know when, where, or how a cyber attacker could strike.
+It is hard to think of a business that doesn’t need cyber protection because every business that relies on computer systems or client data benefits from this coverage.
+Comprehensive coverage is recommended because cyber-attacks can occur unexpectedly and significantly impact a business’s operations and finances.

-Because every company has different coverage needs, there’s really no baseline for Cyber Liability Insurance.
 As is always true with insurance, those with higher levels of risk will need more coverage, while those with less measured risk can handle less.

 It’s tricky to figure out exactly how much coverage you need.
 The best thing to do is reach out to an Insurance Broker (like us!) to get a custom quote.

-But, if you’d like a ballpark idea, it can be a good idea to think about how much you imagine a data breach would cost your company.
-(In other words, to calculate the value of your digital assets.)
+But, if you’d like a ballpark idea, it can be a good idea to think about how much you imagine a data breach would cost your company—in other words, to calculate the value of your digital assets.
 As a rule of thumb, that’s the minimum amount of total coverage you’ll want to have.

 To assess the range of coverage your company may need, you’ll want to take things like digital assets, hardware, software, business interruption, and associated fees into account.